1.1 The definitions and rules of interpretation in this clause apply in these terms and conditions (“T&Cs”)

 3.5 An Order shall be treated as an offer by the Buyer to contract with the Seller, but shall not be binding on the Buyer until accepted by the Seller in accordance with clause 3.7.
 The Seller may, at its sole discretion, accept amendments to an Order after acceptance.

 3.6 The Seller shall apply an Order Reference to each Order received from the Buyer and inform the Buyer of the Order Reference as soon as reasonably practicable.
 Each party shall use the Order Reference to identify each Order from the time at which the Order Reference is known to it.

-3.7 The Seller shall, at its discretion, accept the Order using an Order Confirmation and such Order Confirmation shall be treated as acceptance of the Buyer’s Order.
+3.7 The Seller shall, at its discretion, accept the Order using an Acknowledgement and such Acknowledgement shall be treated as acceptance of the Buyer’s Order.

 3.8 The Seller shall arrange delivery of the Products in accordance with the Buyer’s instructions on the Order Form and the provisions of these T&Cs, provided that the Buyer shall be liable to pay for all Expenses incurred by the Seller in complying with such instructions.
 Such Expenses shall be included on the Invoice for the relevant Products.

 4.1 All descriptions and illustration contained in the Seller’s catalogues, website, price lists and advertisements or otherwise communicated to the Buyer are intended merely to present a general idea of the Products described therein and are not to be relied upon by the Buyer or treated as binding or as forming any part of the Order.